rachtibat/LRP-eXplains-Transformers/docs/source/quickstart.rst

 Generally, the contrast in the heatmap is further strengthened if the softmax output is also explained.
+For that, we have a temperature hyperparameter in the softmax that should be set to a value greater than 1 to prevent that the softmax is too confident and hence the gradient vanishes (more details in the paper, Appendix A.2.4).
-However, we didn't explore this in our paper.
+However, we didn't explore this in our experiments.

 .. code-block:: python